Subscribe to updates

 Cultural & Creative Learning Fund 2024/25 Evaluation Report

-This report was to present key information regarding the second year of the City's Cultural and Creative Learning (CCL) funding model. £184,534 was awarded to 11 projects, with a small underspend on one project.
-The report was to summarise findings from partner evaluations, highlighting themes such as the impact of multiple engagement points, the involvement of families and communities, the importance of cultural access and autonomy for young people, and the benefits of Continuing Professional Development (CPD) opportunities for teachers.
-The recommendation was for members to note the findings.
+A report was scheduled to be presented on the evaluation of the City's Cultural and Creative Learning (CCL) Fund for 2024/25.
+This fund aims to support projects that embrace culture, creativity, and the arts, contributing to the City being a vibrant thriving destination.
+In the academic year 2024/25, 11 projects were funded by the CCL Fund, with a total spend of £182,276 across these projects, engaging 5,645 participants.
+The report was expected to summarise findings from the evaluations returned by partners at the end of project delivery, highlighting themes such as the impact of multiple points of engagement, the involvement of families and communities, cultural access and autonomy for young people, and the benefits of Continuing Professional Development (CPD) opportunities for teachers.
+The recommendation was for Members to note the findings in this report.

 Revenue Budgets 2026/27

-The Board was asked to consider the provisional revenue budget for 2026/27.
-The proposed budget of £3.191 million represented an increase of £30,000 compared to the original budget for 2025/26, primarily due to a 3% inflation uplift on local risk budgets and adjustments for the July 2024 pay award and National Insurance contributions.
-The report sought approval for the provisional budget for submission to the Finance Committee and authorised the Chamberlain to revise budgets as necessary.
+The Board was scheduled to consider the provisional revenue budgets for 2026/27.
+The proposed budget for 2026/27 was expected to total £3.191m, representing an increase of £30,000 compared to the Original Budget for 2025/26.
+This increase was attributed to a 3% inflation uplift on local risk budgets, adjustments for the July 2024 pay award and increased National Insurance contributions, and a minor decrease in the support services budget.
+The report was expected to seek approval for the provisional revenue budget for submission to the Finance Committee and to authorise the Chamberlain to revise these budgets following the finalisation of the schools funding model.

 Education Board Budget Monitoring Report - 2025/26 Period 9

-This report was to provide an update on the financial position for Period 9 of the 2025/26 financial year.
-It was to outline current expenditure and financial activity across the Education Board's strategic areas, highlighting spend to date, forecast outturn for Local and Central Risk budgets, and key grant funding.
-The report indicated that expenditure was broadly in line with planned allocations, with a balanced outturn forecast for the year-end.
+A report was scheduled to provide Members with an update on the Period 9 (P9) position for the 2025/26 financial year, outlining current expenditure and financial activity across the Education Board's strategic areas.
+This included highlighting spend to date, forecast outturn for both Local Risk and Central Risk budgets, key grant funding, partnership contributions, and strategic initiatives supported during the year.
+Expenditure to date was reported as broadly in line with planned allocations, with spend reflecting the Education Board's agreed priorities.
+Key headlines included the Local Risk budget (£885k) and the Central Risk budget (£2.326m), with grants allocated to academies and other organisations totalling £2.150m.
+Forecasts indicated a balanced outturn position across both Local and Central Risk areas by year-end.
+The recommendation was for Members to note the report.

 Education Strategy 2024-29 - Year 1 Update

-The Board was scheduled to receive an overview of the first year of delivery for the Education Strategy 2024-29.
-The report was to summarise activity across five priority areas: Supporting Educational Excellence, Reinforcing Safety, Health and Wellbeing, Embracing Culture, Creativity and the Arts, Promoting Personal Development, and Improving Employability.
-It was to highlight key outcomes such as strengthened collaboration, enriched cultural access, improved employability pathways, and enhanced educational experiences.
-The report was also to note early learnings and areas for improvement, including longer-term impact evaluation and progression routes.
+The Board was scheduled to receive an overview of the first year of delivery of the Education Strategy 2024-29.
+This report was expected to summarise activity across the five priority areas of the strategy: Reinforcing Safety, Health and Wellbeing; Promoting Personal Development; Embracing Culture, Creativity and the Arts; Improving Employability; and Supporting Educational Excellence.
+The report was anticipated to highlight key outcomes such as strengthened collaboration, enriched cultural access, improved employability pathways, and enhanced educational experiences.
+It was also expected to note early learnings and areas for improvement, including longer-term impact evaluation, progression routes, and widening reach for learners facing the greatest challenges.
+The recommendation was for Members to note the findings shared in this report.

 Primary Arts Quarterly Report - December 2025